top of page

 "1946::Smallpox Arrives on the Pacific Coast Aboard the USS Hermitage" Photo Clip: Public Domain

 On February 5, 1946, two American Navy ships, the USS Hermitage and USS Haskell, arrived in Seattle, Washington.
-They had sailed across the Pacific from Japan with thousands of veteran troops on board, all anxious to return home from war.
+They had sailed across the Pacific from Japan with thousands of veteran troops aboard, all anxious to return home from war.
 Before the troops could disembark, however, Port Authorities performed their routine inspection and discovered three very sick soldiers on board.
-They immediately quarantined the ships and brought in the Health Authorities for advice.
-Upon examination, the soldiers who were thought to have typhus had merely a bad fever, but for the soldier with smallpox, the threat was very real.
-The infected soldier was removed from the ship and sent to the base infirmary.
-The ship's captain had done his best to protect the other soldiers from an outbreak, having sailed hundreds of miles off course to Pearl Harbour, where he was given enough supplies to vaccinate his 6,800 passengers and crew before continuing to Seattle.
-His quick decision to vaccinate all on board satisfied the Health Authorities, and after 20 hours of quarantine, the troops were free to disembark.
+They quarantined both ships and brought in the health authorities for advice.
+Upon examination, the two soldiers who were thought to have typhus had merely a bad fever, but for one soldier, the threat of smallpox was very real.
+He was immediately removed from the ship and transported to the base infirmary.
+The soldier had fallen ill near the beginning of the voyage, and the ship's medics had suspected smallpox.
+To protect the other soldiers from an outbreak, the ship's captain sailed hundreds of miles off course to Pearl Harbour, where he was given enough supplies to vaccinate his 6,800 passengers and crew before continuing to Seattle.
+His quick decision to vaccinate all on board satisfied the health authorities, and after 20 hours of quarantine, the troops were free to disembark.
 It was a decision they would soon regret.

 1946::The Smallpox Outbreak Begins

-The infected soldier was taken to the hospital at Fort Lawton, where its military staff and patients were vaccinated before his arrival.
-However, a few days later, a female patient who unknowingly came in contact with the infected soldier was innocently transferred to a civilian hospital for additional care.
-She died within weeks, and the civilian hospital was closed and quarantined due to a massive smallpox contamination that she had spread to its patients and staff.
+The infected soldier had been taken to the military hospital at Fort Lawton, where its staff and patients had been vaccinated before his arrival.
+A few days later, however, a female patient who had unknowingly come in contact with the infected soldier was transferred to a civilian hospital for additional care.
+She died within weeks, and the civilian hospital was closed and quarantined due to the massive smallpox contamination that she had spread to its patients and staff.

 1946::Seattlers Lines Up to be Vaccinated